SINGLE STAIR REFORM / POINT ACCESS BUILDINGS

 2024 TECHNICAL CODE ADOPTION

 • IRC Multi-unit Expansion – IRC already allows for unlimited rowhouses and duplexes that are either stacked or adjacent.
-The tools to provide basic separation already exist within the code, so allowing additional units within certain limits that conform to the general intent of IRC regardless of configuration would greatly simplify the construction of a wide variety of missing middle typologies including triplexes and triple-deckers.
+The tools to provide basic separation already exist within the code, so allowing additional units within certain limits that conform to the general intent of IRC regardless of configuration would greatly simplify the construction of a wide variety of missing middle typologies, including triplexes and triple-deckers.

 • IBC Single-Stair Expansion – Based on research and peer jurisdiction implementation, expanding the allowable units and/or floors served by a single stair would increase the dwelling unit yield of small infill sites where two stairs are impractical and eat up a disproportionate portion of the floor plate.
 It would also allow for smaller buildings on larger multi-family sites, contributing to greater variety in the types and scales of multi-unit buildings.